MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 ### -DeviceCompliancePolicies
 The device compliance policies.
-To construct, see NOTES section for DEVICECOMPLIANCEPOLICIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEVICECOMPLIANCEPOLICIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceCompliancePolicy[]